louislefevre/onyx/docs/Report.md

 ## Chapter 4 - Design
-Designing of the project involved planning in two areas: the layout and structure of the compilers source code, and the syntax of the language.
+Designing of the project involved planning in two areas: the layout and structure of the compilers source code, and the syntax of the language (also known as the language specification).
 Its important that considerable consideration was taken for both of these aspects, as it made objectives far clearer and removed the need for consistent revisions during development.

 ### 4.1 Compiler Design
+The goal of the compiler is to translate between the original syntax and Java, which means primarily focusing on front-end compiler construction.
+The middle-end and back-end portions are instead handled by Java, with such a design allowing the development of a language with unique syntax and functionality, without having to worry about the tricky implementation of close-to-machine-level aspects.
 A compiler goes through various stages when processing syntax, with each stage transforming the source programs representation in some way.
 In the form of a pipeline, each component takes input from its predecessor, transforms it, and feeds the output forward to the next component [1].
 The amount of stages within a compiler can vary, but in the case of Onyx contains the following.

 #### 4.1.1 Lexical Analysis
 Any compiler will always start with lexical analysis, which is performed by the lexer.
 It takes the source code as input and scans over it, typically left to right, and groups the characters into lexemes [1].
 The lexer represents these lexemes in the form of tokens [2], with each token containing information about the type of data it holds.
 For example, given the input of an integer, the lexer would output a token that identifies the characters location in the text, its type (e.g. an integer token), and its value.
 This process is performed for all the characters in a given text, and the lexer outputs a stream of tokens [3].
 During this phase, the lexer would also be responsible for reporting any invalid characters located in the source code.